 Accountability is about ensuring that those making decisions are answerable for them.
-PKHSCP have learned from best practice elsewhere to ensure transparent reporting of our actions, but also to ensure that in this complex landscape our stakeholders can understand the intentions and ensure reports are clear and concise with the audience in mind.
+We have learned from best practice elsewhere to ensure transparent reporting of our actions, but also to ensure that in this complex landscape our stakeholders can understand our intentions.
+We have particularly tried to ensure reports to the IJB are clear and concise with the audience in mind.

 In order to comply with regulations outlined by the Scottish Government's Integrated Resources Advisory Group, the IJB established an Audit and Performance Committee in July 2016.
 The role of the IJB Audit and Performance Committee ensures that good governance arrangements are in place for the IJB.
-It is the responsibility of this committee to ensure that proportionate audit arrangements are in place for the IJB and that annual financial statements are compliant with good practice standards.
+It is the responsibility of this sub committee to ensure that proportionate audit arrangements are in place for the IJB and that annual financial statements are compliant with good practice standards.

-PKHSCP report at regular intervals on financial performance and we are required to publish externally audited Annual Accounts each year.
-The third Annual Performance Report sets out success in delivering against objectives and outlines further areas for improvement and development.
+We report at regular intervals on financial performance and we are required to publish externally audited Annual Accounts each year.
+We are drafting our third Annual Performance Report which will account for our activity, report on our success and outline further areas for improvement and development.

-Regular reports have been provided to the IJB Audit and Performance Committee on progress in implementing all external and internal audit recommendations and a transparent assessment of how PKHSCP are delivering against Best Value responsibilities and has been included within the Annual Performance Report.
+We have provided regular reports to the IJB Audit and Performance Committee on our progress in implementing all external and internal audit recommendations and we have included a transparent assessment of how we are delivering against our Best Value responsibilities within the Annual Performance Report.